Dog friendly places to visit.

 - The Old Bridge Inn Aviemore.

-South Loch Ness
+Around Loch Ness

 - Whitebridge Hotel, Whitebridge, Stratherrick, Nr.
 Inverness IV2 6UN is a long established Highland Hotel amid the foothills of the Monadhliath Mountains, approximately 3 miles from Loch Ness.
 The area abounds with wildlife and is a haven for bird-watchers and naturalists alike.
 Meals are served in the Main Bar and Wee Bar every day from 12 until 2pm, and from 6pm until 8.30pm and the proprietors welcome your well behaved dogs.
 Real Ale.